Autodesk-Forge/forge-revit.ifc.scheduler/README.md

+# DEPRECATED
+This repository has been deprecated and migrated to [https://github.com/autodesk-platform-services/aps-bim360-assets-viewer](https://github.com/autodesk-platform-services/aps-revit.ifc.scheduler)

-﻿# Revit to IFC Scheduler
+ # Revit to IFC Scheduler

 ### Contents